related article: He was bullied at school but now lives a lavish lifestyle thanks to trading in Bitcoin and other cryptocurrency

 BTC developers, not realizing that they are at allmake completely spoiled the cryptocurrency protocol, just trying to make it more anonymous.
 They think that law enforcement will begin to turn a blind eye to anonymous transactions and will not look for ways to deanonymize them.
 These guys are real nerds.

-Recall that at the beginning of the year, Wright sueda document stating that he received private keys from the BTC wallet.
-Against the background of this news, the price of BSV rose to $ 450.00 USD in a few days.
+Recall that at the beginning of the year, Wright filed a lawsuita document indicating that he received private keys from a wallet with BTC.
+As a result of this news, the price of BSV rose to $450.00 USD in a few days.

-However, according to lawyer Wright,the developer did not receive private keys from the wallets, but only received a list of addresses of these wallets.
-During the interview, Wright said that a list of these addresses could also be seen as evidence of his ownership of them.
+However, according to Wright's lawyer,the developer did not receive private keys to the wallets, but only received a list of addresses of these wallets.
+During the interview, Wright said that a list of these addresses could also be considered as evidence of his ownership of them.

-Shortly before the lawyer's statement, the price of BSV fell from $ 436 to $ 265 - a drop of about 40%.
+Shortly before the lawyer's statement, the price of BSV fell from $436 to $265 – the drop was about 40%.